Ayurvedic Vision for the Human Body

 Definition and types of Human body in Ayurveda

 Every human body has different elements that help them move across the path of good health and vitality.
 The conception of Ayurveda comprises theories that state the genesis of the human body and how it becomes a victim of the severity of ailments.

 However, according to the ancient Ayurveda, mental, physical, and spiritual wellbeing are constituted by the three-body principles.
 The unification of these three principles is found in every human body.

 The focal point is that the three principles that handle the internal management and behavior of the human body are Vata, Pitta, and Kapha.
 The physical entity is an amalgamation of doshas, dhatus, and malas.
 One or two doshas governs the unique constitution predominantly to each individual in this universe.
 However, Ayurveda is the only science that depicts the definition of a physical entity uniquely.

 The bottom line is that every person’s ayurvedic constitution can majorly be either of these doshas or a unified condition of two doshas like Vata and Pitta, Kapha and Pitta or Vata and Kapha.

 Let’s go deep within these three doshas to know the actual definition of our existence on the earth.

-The pitta dosha has command over digestion, metabolism and energy production.
+The pitta dosha has command over digestion, metabolism, and energy production.
 The principal function of Pitta is transformation.
 People who belong to the Pitta principle have a flaming nature that displays in the body and mind.
-The ones that belong to the pitta dosha have a gleaming complexion, perfect digestive system, ample energy and a strong appetite.
+The ones that belong to the pitta dosha have a gleaming complexion, a perfect digestive system, ample energy, and a strong appetite.
 Imbalanced Pitta can cause skin rashes, burning sensations, excess body heat, heartburn, peptic ulcers, and indigestion.

 Herbs: A bridge between nature and Ayurveda